Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we have taken a first step towards a 'scalable reading' investigation of gender depiction on a large corpus of comedias written by Calderón de la Barca.\footnote{https://anonymous.4open.science/r/calderon-gender-prediction-0A25/} We have proposed an analysis procedure where we train a gender classifier on the text (or parts of it) spoken by each character as an aggregation method.
+In this paper, we have taken a first step towards a `scalable reading’ investigation of gender depiction on a large corpus of \textit{comedias} written by Calderón de la Barca.
+We make our implementation publicly available.\footnote{Software can be found here: \url{https://github.com/allisonakeith/calderon-gender-prediction} (DOI: \url{https://doi.org/10.5281/zenodo.15639883}).} We have proposed an analysis procedure where we train a gender classifier on the text (or parts of it) spoken by each character as an aggregation method.
 We then decompose the classifier's predictions using an attribution method to critically assess the features that the classifier bases its predictions on.
-Since many attribution methods, including the integrated gradients we use here, are provably correct, this procedure can avoid the use of heuristic methods to identify keywords or topics, such as measures of association or keyness \parencite{keyness21} or topic modeling \parencite{10.1145/1553374.1553515}.
+Since many attribution methods, including the integrated gradients we use here, are provably correct, this procedure can avoid the use of heuristic methods to identify keywords or topics, such as measures of association or keyness (\cite{schroeter_2021, vsecla_2024}) or topic modeling (\cite{wallach_2009}).
 Our method, nevertheless, keeps the domain expert at center stage and lets them determine the interpretation of the predictions and attributions presented.

-At the methodological level -- what setups make this method work -- we have investigated the best level at which to present the speech to the classifier.
-We find that presenting a person's complete speech at one leads to robust results, but that classifying individual sentences and aggregating the results by probability does not only yield an improvement in overall accuracy, but also makes the predictions more fair for the minority gender (female).
+The contributions for computational linguistics lie at the methodological level, in better understanding what properties of the setup are important for the success of the method.
+We investigate the best level at which to present the speech to the classifier and find that presenting a person's complete speech at once leads to robust results, but that classifying individual sentences and aggregating the results by probability does not only yield an improvement in overall accuracy, but also makes the predictions more accurate for the smaller gender category (female).
 Despite their hunger for data, the models also perform reasonably well when asked to classify character speech from single scenes, allowing us to trace the plot in dramas involving cross-dressing characters.